teragrid/dgrid/docs/install.rst

 ::

-    go get github.com/tendermint/tendermint/cmd/tendermint
+    go get github.com/teragrid/teragrid/cmd/teragrid

-Run ``tendermint --help`` and ``tendermint version`` to ensure your installation worked.
+Run ``teragrid --help`` and ``teragrid version`` to ensure your installation worked.

-If the installation failed, a dependency may have been updated and become incompatible with the latest Tendermint master branch.
+If the installation failed, a dependency may have been updated and become incompatible with the latest teragrid master branch.
 We solve this using the ``dep`` tool for dependency management.

 First, install ``dep``:

 ::

-    cd $GOPATH/src/github.com/tendermint/tendermint
+    cd $GOPATH/src/github.com/teragrid/teragrid
     make get_tools

 Now we can fetch the correct versions of each dependency by running: